bpmn-io/bpmnlint-playground/README.md

 # bpmnlint-playground

-A playground to implement and try out [bpmnlint](https://github.com/bpmn-io/bpmnlint) diagram validation rules.
+A playground to try out [bpmnlint](https://github.com/bpmn-io/bpmnlint) diagram validation and implement and new rules.

 ![playground](./docs/screenshot.png)